What Does Collate Mean in Printing? A Comprehensive Guide

 History of collation in printing

-The concept of collation has evolved significantly over time.
 In the early days of printing, collation was a manual process that required significant time and effort.
 Workers had to sort and organise printed pages by hand, which was labour-intensive and prone to errors.

 The late 1880s marked a turning point in the history of collation.
 Herman Hollerith developed a mechanical tabulator, which paved the way for automated collation.
 This innovation drastically reduced the time required for large sorting tasks and improved the accuracy of the collation process.